 feature, Pinocchio was going to be the third picture (it's production number was F-3, actually).
 But was risen up at the end of 1937.
 It was during a preview of Snow White in Pomona when Walt realized that Bambi would take more time, due to it's technical and anatomical difficulties (while funny enough, none of their production numbers changed).
 It was Frank Thomas who suggested that Pinocchio should be made first, since it felt like a full-length Silly Symphony feature.
 Originally it was scheduled for a December 1939 release.
 Walt was eager to push the writing of Pinocchio (while apparently he was more engaged with Snow White than with the latter film).
 The story was of course originally much longer, so it was trimmed down (as claimed to have lasted two days if they've included all the story material.
 Since Geppetto would've read a bedtime story to Pinoke about an Mighty Tree.
 And the finale of the marionette sequence would be a jungle setting.
 And the ending would have Geppetto carv another wooden puppet boy just like Pinocchio).

-at the moment :)
+Quasimodo is busy at the moment :) |

 Pinocchio Himself

-is to portrayal of Pinocchio himself.
+But perhaps the most significant change from the original tale is to portrayal of Pinocchio himself.
 Being changed from a mischevious and malicious know-it-all Charlie McCarthy-type guy to an innocent, good-willed boy (the crew wanted to have McCarthy's voice actor, Edgar Bergen, to voice Pinoke).
 Mostly because to appeal to audience.
 But frankly it’s a satisfying choice.
 Since it makes him one of the most endearing Disney leads ever, which he rarely gets enough credit for.
 And this makes Pinocchio pretty much an epitome of a Disney character, since Disney characters are usually labeled as good or bad archetypes.

 Pinocchio was pretty much the first of several child protagonists from Walt to come.
 Originally Pinoke was animated with simple, almost automated movements and lack of expression.
 To remind the audience that he was a puppet brought to life.
 So he was redesigned from being angular to be rounder and boylike.
 Yet the issue if he was going to be treated as a puppet or as a small boy turned out to be one story issue that Walt dealed with in the first draft (as book illustrations of the original story tended to show Pinocchio as very puppetlike).